 A healthy dental routine

 The foundation for healthy teeth and gums is a regular cleaning routine.
-This means brushing your teeth twice a day, using a toothpaste with fluoride in it if you can.
+This means brushing your teeth twice a day, for two to three minutes each time, using a toothpaste with fluoride in it if you can.
 You should brush before you go to sleep and at one other time; most people do this soon after they get up.

 Brush along the line where your teeth meet your gums, as well as your teeth themselves.
 Don’t rinse your mouth with anything straight after you brush, as this cancels out the benefits of using a fluoride toothpaste.
 You should clean between your teeth once a day too, using dental floss or tape.

 Many people now use mouthwash as an add-on to brushing their teeth.
-But the bottom line is, if you’re doing this well and your mouth is healthy, you shouldn’t need to use it.
+But the bottom line is, if you’re brushing well and your mouth is healthy, you shouldn’t need to use it.

 What does mouthwash do?

-Therapeutic mouthwashes on the other hand, can be used to treat specific mouth and gum problems.
-You can buy some types of mouthwash from your chemist or pharmacy, but others will need to be prescribed by your GP or your dentist.
+Unlike cosmetic mouthwashes, therapeutic mouthwashes can be used to treat specific mouth and gum problems.
+You can buy some types of therapeutic mouthwash from your chemist or pharmacy, but others will need to be prescribed by your GP or your dentist.